Winning in MEA’s perishables market: Fresh ingredients for food retail success

 “On the other hand, Sub-Saharan Africa has just recently started urbanizing its food consumption away from the traditional farm dominated platter.”

-DHL’s white paper also sheds light on the impact of advanced technologies on MEA’s food sector.
+DHL’s white paper also shed light on the impact of advanced technologies on MEA’s food sector.
 For example, in some SSA countries, local food producers are taking advantage of breakthroughs in agricultural technology (AgTech), including data analytics to improve grain yield, cut costs, and increase crop resilience.

 AgTech is also emerging as an area of substantial investment in the Gulf region, where countries are battling pressing issues such as water scarcity, climate change, and decreasing amounts of available arable land.
 Here, more enterprises and government agencies are seeking to harness indoor farming technologies, for example, constructing high-tech, climate-controlled greenhouses to produce pesticide-free fruit and vegetables.